prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 * Node Properties: environmental configuration specific to each node
 * JVM Config: command line options for the Java Virtual Machine
-* Config Properties: configuration for the Presto server
+* Config Properties: configuration for the Presto server.
+See the :doc:`/admin/properties` for available configuration properties.
-* Catalog Properties: configuration for :doc:`/connector` (data sources)
+* Catalog Properties: configuration for :doc:`/connector` (data sources).
+  The available catalog configuration properties for a connector are described in the respective connector documentation.

 .. _presto_node_properties: